-Some of the reasons listed above for collecting and using personal information about you overlap, and there may be several grounds that justify the Trust’s use of your personal data.
+Some of the reasons listed above for collecting and using personal information about you overlap, and there may be several grounds which justify the Trust’s use of your personal data.

 We will only process special category personal data where a further processing condition is met.
 Usually this will mean that you have given your explicit consent, the processing is necessary for the assessment of your working capacity or that the processing is legally required for employment purposes.

 What are our legitimate interests (or the legitimate interests of a third party)?